Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 During the American Civil War, two-thirds of all deaths, 660,000 soldiers on both sides, were from infectious disease and dietary deficiencies.
 An American soldier was more likely to die of diphtheria than he was from being injured in battle.

-Sickness had been long thought to be caused by unhealthy air or miasma.
-But, in 1854 an English physician, John Snow, traced the source of a cholera outbreak in London to a single contaminated public water well.
+Sickness had long been thought to be caused by unhealthy air or miasma.
+But in 1854, an English physician, John Snow, traced the source of a cholera outbreak in London to a single contaminated public water well.

-Later investigators such as Frenchman Louis Pasteur and British surgeon Sir Joseph Lister theorized that microscopic particles, which they called "germs" were the means by which disease was transmitted.
+Later investigators such as Frenchman Louis Pasteur and British surgeon Sir Joseph Lister theorized that microscopic particles, which they called "germs," were the means by which disease was transmitted.

 They were later able to identify these germs as bacteria, and even to view them under the high-powered microscopes that were becoming available.